Beautiful documentation, instantly

 - Enhance your documentation as needed with MDX

-MDX support is an experimental Storybook feature also available today in 5.2 RC, with a full release coming soon in Storybook 5.3.
-For more information about MDX support, see the documentation.
+MDX support is available today in 5.2, with the official release available in Storybook 5.3 RC.
+For more information about MDX support, see the Storybook MDX release post.

 ⚡️ 1 minute installation